jpkhawam/WordleFX/README.md

-# JavaFX-Wordle
+# WordleFX
-Wordle clone mini-project in JavaFx
+Wordle clone mini-project in JavaFX.
+Still in *very* early development.
+Will update README when it reaches a functional state.